cchitsiang/awesome-stars/topics.md

 - [OpenRA/OpenRA](https://github.com/OpenRA/OpenRA) - Open Source real-time strategy game engine for early Westwood games such as Command & Conquer: Red Alert written in C# using SDL and OpenGL.
 Runs on Windows, Linux, *BSD and Mac OS X.
 - [umbraco/Umbraco-CMS](https://github.com/umbraco/Umbraco-CMS) - The simple, flexible and friendly ASP.NET CMS used by more than 730.000 websites
 - [mono/mono](https://github.com/mono/mono) - Mono open source ECMA CLI, C# and .NET implementation.
+- [AutoFixture/AutoFixture](https://github.com/AutoFixture/AutoFixture) - AutoFixture is an open source library for .NET designed to minimize the 'Arrange' phase of your unit tests in order to maximize maintainability.
+Its primary goal is to allow developers to focus on wha

 ## css